 They seem to be having fun swimming”.

-A holiday wouldn’t be a holiday in Japan without some special cuisine to mark the occasion, and this is a time for feasting on delicious treats!
+A holiday wouldn’t be a holiday in Japan without some special food to mark the occasion, and this is a time for feasting on delicious treats!

 Mochi is a rice sweet, chewy in texture with a red bean paste centre.
-It’s a popular type of Japanese sweet (wagashi) all year round but for Children’s Day it’s traditional for families to prepare kashiwa mochi wrapped in an oak leaf.
+It’s popular all year round, but for Children’s Day it’s traditional for families to prepare kashiwa mochi wrapped in an oak leaf.
 Leaves fall from the mighty oak tree as new buds emerge during the springtime and are said to symbolise strength, good luck and prosperity for the family.

-If you fancy having a go at making your own children’s day sweets, Japan Centre have all sorts of recipes for you to try including kashiwa mochi, koi shaped biscuits, kabuto spring rolls and Hokkaido delicacy beko mochi rice cakes.
+If you fancy having a go at making your own Children’s Day snacks try some of Japan Centre’s fun recipes.
+We have step-by-step, easy to follow guides which will help you prepare your own kashiwa mochi, koi shaped biscuits, kabuto spring rolls and beko mochi rice cakes – a delicacy in Hokkaido.

 Time to Party!

-Why not visit the famous red and white Tokyo Tower, decorated in 333 colourful koinobori streamers to represent its 333 metres in height.
+Children’s day festivities take place all over Japan during Golden Week.
+If you get the chance to visit Tokyo in the future, you’ll find a wealth of family-friendly fun!
+Visit the famous red and white Tokyo Tower, decorated in 333 colourful koinobori streamers to represent its 333 metres in height.
 Or head to the suburbs of Fuchu, where Okunitama shrine hosts its annual Golden Week festival (matsuri).
-Enjoy horseback archers dressed as samurai, traditional Japanese taiko drumming and parades of huge ornate floats known as omikoshi.
-Wherever you are in Japan there’s bound to be some great entertainment to get involved in.
+Enjoy horseback archers dressed as samurai, traditional Japanese taiko drumming and parades of huge ornate floats (omikoshi).

 Children’s Day mikoshi: Patrick Vierthaler